-Below is a listing of aid opportunities available to full-time returning students.
+Below is a listing of aid opportunities available to current full-time, daytime students.

 Federal and State Aid

 Students who file the FAFSA (Free Application for Federal Student Aid) are eligible for Federal Aid, which is based on need that is determined by the FAFSA.